hyperoslo/heroku-pages/README.md

 - `AWS_KEY` or `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET` or `AWS_SECRET_ACCESS_KEY`

-And it assumes presence of two folders:

-- Local folder `public/heroku_pages` in your project
+The folder `public/heroku_pages` is assumed to be present in your project.
-- Remote folder `heroku_pages` on your S3 bucket

-All files within the local Heroku pages folder will be made public.
+Remote folder `heroku_pages` on your S3 bucket will be created and all files uploaded to it will be made public.

 ## Contributing